Vadis Odjidja-Ofoe: International career

-Odjidja was called up to the Belgium national under 23 team for the 2008 Summer Olympics tournament.
-He participated in two games; a group stage win over hosts China and a 4–1 semi-final defeat against Nigeria.
+Odjidja-Ooe was called up to the Belgium national under 23 team for the 2008 Summer Olympics tournament.
+He participated in two games; a group stage win over hosts China and a 1–4 semi-final defeat against Nigeria.

 In November 2010, he applied for a Ghanaian passport and suggested that he could be considered for representing Ghana at international football in the future.
-On 17 November, he made his debut for Belgium in an international friendly versus Russia.
+On 17 November, he made his debut for Belgium in an international friendly against Russia.
 He came on as a substitute for Eden Hazard in the 90th minute.